HeelenaIT/HeelenaIT/README.md

 Programming languages studied: HTML, CSS, javascript, java. (more is coming)

-I’m currently improving my java knowledge 🤓
+I’m currently improving my java knowledge. 🤓

 I am looking for an opportunity to start a career in IT ❣